SuperOfficeDocs/superoffice-docs/docs/travel/overview.md

 To use SuperOffice without being connected to the network, associates must first perform a local update to transfer information from the central database to a local database.
 The local update is based on an **update prototype**, which is a copy of the central database and contains the same information that the central database contains when the update prototype is generated.
 Changes after the prototype was generated will be transferred bit by bit, so the prototype should be regularly generated.

 > [!NOTE]
-> Before you may use travel, an administrator must activate it and assign rights to your user and create a prototype.
+> Before you may use travel, an administrator must activate it and assign rights to your user and create a Travel prototype.

 ## Database types